Manifold: Classification and invariants

 Different notions of manifolds have different notions of classification and invariant; in this section we focus on smooth closed manifolds.

 The classification of smooth closed manifolds is well understood in principle, except in dimension 4: in low dimensions (2 and 3) it is geometric, via the uniformization theorem and the solution of the Poincaré conjecture, and in high dimension (5 and above) it is algebraic, via surgery theory.
 This is a classification in principle: the general question of whether two smooth manifolds are diffeomorphic is not computable in general.
 Further, specific computations remain difficult, and there are many open questions.

 Orientable surfaces can be visualized, and their diffeomorphism classes enumerated, by genus.
 Given two orientable surfaces, one can determine if they are diffeomorphic by computing their respective genera and comparing: they are diffeomorphic if and only if the genera are equal, so the genus forms a complete set of invariants.

 This is much harder in higher dimensions: higher-dimensional manifolds cannot be directly visualized (though visual intuition is useful in understanding them), nor can their diffeomorphism classes be enumerated, nor can one in general determine if two different descriptions of a higher-dimensional manifold refer to the same object.

 However, one can determine if two manifolds are different if there is some intrinsic characteristic that differentiates them.
 Such criteria are commonly referred to as invariants, because, while they may be defined in terms of some presentation (such as the genus in terms of a triangulation), they are the same relative to all possible descriptions of a particular manifold: they are invariant under different descriptions.

-Naively, one could hope to develop an arsenal of invariant criteria that would definitively classify all manifolds up to isomorphism.
-Unfortunately, it is known that for manifolds of dimension 4 and higher, no program exists that can decide whether two manifolds are diffeomorphic.
+One could hope to develop an arsenal of invariant criteria that would definitively classify all manifolds up to isomorphism.
+It is known that for manifolds of dimension 4 and higher, no program exists that can decide whether two manifolds are diffeomorphic.

 Smooth manifolds have a rich set of invariants, coming from point-set topology, classic algebraic topology, and geometric topology.
 The most familiar invariants, which are visible for surfaces, are orientability (a normal invariant, also detected by homology) and genus (a homological invariant).

 Smooth closed manifolds have no local invariants (other than dimension), though geometric manifolds have local invariants, notably the curvature of a Riemannian manifold and the torsion of a manifold equipped with an affine connection.
 This distinction between local invariants and no local invariants is a common way to distinguish between geometry and topology.
 All invariants of a smooth closed manifold are thus global.

 Algebraic topology is a source of a number of important global invariant properties.
 Some key criteria include the simply connected property and orientability (see below).
 Indeed, several branches of mathematics, such as homology and homotopy theory, and the theory of characteristic classes were founded in order to study invariant properties of manifolds.